mojontwins/MK1_NES/examples/08_cheril_perils_rom2_revamp/README.md

     //#define PROPELLERS_ON_BY_DEFAULT
 ```

-Propeller tile 24 will place a propeller.
-This is a multilevel game so does it mean that tile 24 will spawn propellers in every level?
+Map tile 24 will place a propeller.
+This is a multilevel game... does it mean that tile 24 will spawn propellers in every level?
 Yes and no. `PROPELLERS_ON_BY_DEFAULT` is commented out, so unless you make `propellers_on = 1` *manually*, no propellers will be placed.

 In fact, we will be using propellers only on level 4 (the factory), and they are off until we use a special item.
 We will set `propellers_on` manually when that happens.